Scaffold or hoarding licence

 The application evaluation process

 Licenses can be valid for any period between one day and three months.
-For longer periods, or to extend your license, an additional payment of £101 is required, this will extend the license up to another three months.
+For longer periods, or to extend your license after 3 months an additional payment of £119 per month is required.

 Highway Protection License

 To ensure that the London Borough of Bexley is covered against any possible damage to the highway, a highway protection license will be necessary.

 A licence fee and deposit are payable prior to the siting of the scaffold and hoarding and is refundable upon removal of the scaffold or hoarding providing no damage has been caused to the highway.

 At the site meeting, if a scaffold or hoarding license is to be issued, the charges set out on the application form and handed to the applicant.
 Following the site meeting, the applicant should contact the Highway Enforcement team to discuss payment and issue of the licenses.

 Licence fee £112

 A refundable deposit will be required in addition to the above and is based on square meterage used and returned if the Council agree that no damage has been caused to the public highway.